InfluxOW/Stable-Diffusion-Text-To-Person/README.md

-# Stable-Diffusion-Text-To-Person
+# WIP: Stable Diffusion: text-to-person
-How To Generate High Quality Real People in Stable Diffusion
+How to Generate High Quality Real People in Stable Diffusion